ctnr-io/ha-lean-cluster/README.md

-# High Availability & Lean Kubernetes Cluster
+# High Availability but Lean Kubernetes Cluster

 A High Availability, frugal Kubernetes cluster using [Kubespray](https://github.com/kubernetes-sigs/kubespray) optimized for Contabo VPS.
 Deploy enterprise-grade Kubernetes at 1/10th the cost of managed solutions.